oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 which the transaction was started.
 If a transaction leads to an error, fresh values for `code_challenge` or `nonce` MUST be chosen.

+Relying on the client to validate the OpenID Connect `nonce` parameter means the authorization server has no way to confirm that the client has actually protected itself against authorization code injection attacks.
+If an attacker is able to inject an authorization code into a client, the client would still exchange the injected authorization code and obtain tokens, and would only later reject the ID token after validating the `nonce` and seeing that it doesn't match.
+In contrast, the authorization server enforcing the `code_challenge` and `code_verifier` parameters provides a higher security outcome, since the authorization server is able to recognize the authorization code injection attack pre-emtpively and avoid issuing any tokens in the first place.

-Historic note: Although PKCE {{RFC7636}} (where the `code_challenge` and `code_verifier` parameters were created) was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.
+Historic note: Although PKCE {{RFC7636}}
+(where the `code_challenge` and `code_verifier` parameters were created) was originally designed as a mechanism to protect native apps from authorization code exfiltration attacks, all kinds of OAuth clients, including web applications and other confidential clients, are susceptible to authorziation code injection attacks, which are solved by the `code_challenge` and `code_verifier` mechanism.

 ## Ensuring Endpoint Authenticity